 to finish off the pig I dyed white fondant in a few different shades of pinks, tan, black and of course some white.
 I cute out tons of squares of each color and added it to the cake.
 The face, “toes” and tail were very specific colors the rest was unique on each pig image I found so I just had some fun with placement.

 Oh and the ears had specific colors.
 My middle boys are both HUGE minecraft fans, so when they came in to my office and saw all the pig and watermelon images pulled up they were SO excited.
 As the experts at home I asked them to “help” me.
-They gave me the a-okay when I finished, now they both want minecraft parties next year!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+They gave me the a-okay when I finished, now they both want minecraft parties next year!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!